bml-research/data_analysis_bml/excel/excel_02_data_import.md

 ### Power Query and decimal separators

 As mentioned above, alway check if the decimal separator is set correctly.
-As an example we will have a look at [this dataset](https://www.kaggle.com/datasets/stealthtechnologies/predict-lifespan-of-a-comet-goldfish) about predicter variables in order to predict lifespan in Goldfish.
+As an example we will have a look at [this dataset](https://www.kaggle.com/datasets/stealthtechnologies/predict-lifespan-of-a-comet-goldfish) about predictor variables in order to predict lifespan in Goldfish.

+You can also download the csv file [here](./files_02_data_import/file02_fish_data.csv).

 The data contains the period (.) as a decimal separator: